OPINION

 Because a determination that the evidence is legally insufficient would result in an acquittal, we begin with appellant’s third issue.
 Under this point, appellant contends we must render such a verdict because the State failed to show (1) she intended to threaten or injure Thomas, (2) her actions were reckless, and (3) her car was a deadly weapon.
 After reviewing the record, we cannot agree.

 Viewed in the light most favorable to the verdict, the evidence shows that appellant became angry and agitated with Thomas for blocking her way.
-She followed behind him for some period of time at an unsafe distance, making Thomas very "uncomfortable" and "concerned."
+She followed behind him for some period of time. at an unsafe distance, making Thomas very “uncomfortable” and “concerned.”
 After Thomas made a U-turn and came to a stop, appellant began screaming at him, accelerated her car, hit his rear tire, and knocked him to the ground.
-When Thomas fell, appellant's car pushed him and the bicycle along the street for a few feet, leaving a gouge in the concrete.
-Appellant told the police that Thomas provoked the incident by intentionally blocking her way, and claimed she only "meant to tap him."
+When Thomas fell, appellant’s car pushed him and the bicycle along the street for a few feet, leaving a gouge in the concrete.
+Appellant told the police that Thomas provoked the incident by intentionally blocking her way, and claimed she only “meant to tap him.”
 When he fell, Thomas injured his left shoulder and elbow.

 Unanimous Verdict

 In her first issue, appellant contends her right to a unanimous verdict was violated.
-Appellant maintains she was charged in a two-paragraph indictment with two separate offenses—aggravated assault by threat and aggravated assault causing bodily injury—and because the jury was charged in the disjunctive, appellant is not ensured that the jury unanimously agreed that appellant committed an illegal act.
+Appellant maintains she was charged in a two-paragraph indictment with two separate offenses — aggravated assault by threat and aggravated assault causing bodily injury — and because the jury was charged in the disjunctive, appellant is not ensured that the jury unanimously agreed that appellant committed an illegal act.
 After reviewing the record and the applicable law, we agree with appellant.

 The trial court’s charge stated:

-Now, if you find from the evidence beyond a reasonable doubt that on or about the 2nd day of May, 2004, in Dallas *892 County, Texas, the defendant, JANE LYNN DOLKART, did unlawfully then and there intentionally or knowingly threaten TOMMY THOMAS, hereinafter called complainant, with imminent bodily injury, to-wit: by operating a motor vehicle on a roadway on which said complainant was then and there operating a bicycle and causing the said motor vehicle to strike with or against said bicycle, causing said complainant to strike against the ground, and said defendant did use or exhibit a deadly weapon, to-wit: a motor vehicle, during the commission of the assault
+Now, if you find from the evidence beyond a reasonable doubt that on or about the 2nd day of May, 2004, in Dal *892 las County, Texas, the defendant, JANE LYNN DOLKART, did unlawfully then and there intentionally or knowingly threaten TOMMY THOMAS, hereinafter called complainant, with imminent bodily injury, to-wit: by operating a motor vehicle on a roadway on which said complainant was then and there operating a bicycle and causing the said motor vehicle to strike with or against said bicycle, causing said complainant to strike against the ground, and said defendant did use or exhibit a deadly weapon, to-wit: a motor vehicle, during the commission of the assault OR

 if you find from the evidence beyond a reasonable doubt that the defendant, JANE LYNN DOLKART, did unlawfully then and there intentionally, knowingly or recklessly cause bodily injury to TOMMY THOMAS, hereinafter called complainant, to-wit: by operating or driving a motor vehicle, a deadly weapon, on a roadway at a distance from a bicycle operated then and there by said complainant which was unsafe under the existing circumstances, or by failing to take proper evasive action to avoid striking a bicycle, thereby causing said motor vehicle to strike or collide with the bicycle operated by said complainant, and thereby causing said complainant to strike against the ground, and said defendant did use or exhibit a deadly weapon, to-wit: a motor vehicle, during the commission of the assault, then you will find the defendant guilty of aggravated assault as charged in the indictment.